open-zaak/open-notificaties/docs/installation/configuration/env_config.md

 * `SENTRY_DSN`: URL of the sentry project to send error reports to.
 Default empty, i.e. -> no monitoring set up.
 Highly recommended to configure this.

+* `EXTRA_VERIFY_CERTS`: a comma-separated list of paths to certificates to trust, empty by default.
+If you're using self-signed certificates for the services that Open Notificaties communicates with, specify the path to those (root) certificates here, rather than disabling SSL certificate verification.
+Example:
+  `EXTRA_VERIFY_CERTS=/etc/ssl/root1.crt,/etc/ssl/root2.crt`.

+* `LOG_NOTIFICATIONS_IN_DB`: indicates whether or not sent notifications should be saved to the database (default: `False`).

+### Celery

+* `CELERY_BROKER_URL`: the URL of the broker that will be used to actually send the notifications (default: `amqp://127.0.0.1:5672//`).

+* `CELERY_RESULT_BACKEND`: the backend where the results of tasks will be stored (default: `redis://localhost:6379/1`)

+* `CELERY_MAX_RETRIES`: the maximum number of retries Celery will do if a sending a notification failed.

+* `CELERY_RETRY_BACKOFF`: a boolean, or a number.
+If this option is set to `True`, autoretries will be delayed following the rules of exponential backoff.
+If this option is set to a number, it is used as a delay factor.

+* `CELERY_RETRY_BACKOFF_MAX`: a number.
+If retry_backoff is enabled, this option will set a maximum delay in seconds between task autoretries.
+By default, this option is set to 48 seconds.

+### Cross-Origin-Resource-Sharing

+The following parameters control the CORS policy.

+* `CORS_ALLOW_ALL_ORIGINS`: allow cross-domain access from any client.
+Defaults to `False`.

+* `CORS_ALLOWED_ORIGINS`: explicitly list the allowed origins for cross-domain requests.
+  Defaults to an empty list.
+Example: `http://localhost:3000,https://some-app.gemeente.nl`.

+* `CORS_ALLOWED_ORIGIN_REGEXES`: same as `CORS_ALLOWED_ORIGINS`, but supports regular
+  expressions.

+* `CORS_EXTRA_ALLOW_HEADERS`: headers that are allowed to be sent as part of the cross-domain request.
+By default, `Authorization`, `Accept-Crs` and `Content-Crs` are already included.
+The value of this variable is added to these already included headers.
+  Defaults to an empty list.

 ## Specifying the environment variables